Voice for Teams: Microsoft Teams Extension Calls do not Route to 8x8 Voicemail

 - Clicks on the full phone number of the extension user anywhere in the Teams interface

-- Clicks on the Phone icon of the extension user in Microsoft Teams Contacts
+- Clicks on the Phone icon of the Teams user in Microsoft Teams Contacts

 Manually Dial Internal Extension Numbers